About the Job

 The minimum security clearance level required is Negative Vetting Level 1, and current policy requires applicants to have a checkable background for the previous 10 years.
 Required information includes:

 Australian Citizenship is a requirement for a security clearance and a clearance will only be granted to a non-citizen in exceptional circumstances.

-RFSLYour training will begin with the Regional Force Surveillance Unit Induction Course (RFSUIC) which is generally conducted in the three major RFSU centres in Darwin (NORFORCE), Karratha (Pilbara Regiment) and Cairns (51 FNQR).
+Your training will begin with the Regional Force Surveillance Unit Induction Course (RFSUIC) which is generally conducted in the three major RFSU centres in Darwin (NORFORCE), Karratha (Pilbara Regiment) and Cairns (51 FNQR).
 During the RFSUIC your training will develop those foundation skills, knowledge and attitudes required to prepare you for employment as a Regional Force Soldier.
-The RFSUIC comprises 16 days of continuous training.
+The RFSUIC comprises 3 weeks of continuous training.

-Duration of Training is 16 days.
-This training concentrates on fieldcraft skills and small patrol tactics and focuses on various weapons systems, field firing and Night Fighting Equipment that an RFSU Regional Force Soldier may employ.
+Duration of Training is 2 weeks.
+This training concentrates on fieldcraft skills and small patrol tactics and focuses on various weapons systems, field firing and night fighting equipment that an RFSU Regional Force Soldier may employ.

 When you complete the training you will have reached the high standard required of an RFSU Regional Force Soldier but this is only the start of your training.